Master’s in Education Programs Resource

 Master of Education (M.Ed.)

-Master of Education degree programs, abbreviated as M.Ed. or EdM degrees, are graduate programs typically focused on preparing students for education careers outside of classroom teaching, such as in administration, instructional technology, school counseling, or curriculum planning and design, just to name a few possibilities.
-Master of Education programs usually do not qualify candidates for initial teacher licensure–in fact, already possessing a teaching certificate is a common admissions requirement.
-Gaining certification in endorsement areas that typically require a master’s degree is, therefore, a leading reason to pursue a Master of Education.
-An M.Ed. program will have a specialization, typically in the endorsement area the student is seeking, with degree titles such as M.Ed. in Curriculum and Instruction or M.Ed.
+Master of Education programs do not usually qualify candidates for initial teacher licensure.
+In fact, most programs require candidates to have a teaching certificate.
+One of the leading reasons teachers pursue an M.Ed. is to gain certification in endorsement areas that require a graduate degree.
+M.Ed. programs will have a specialization, typically in the endorsement area the student is seeking, with degree titles such as M.Ed. in Curriculum and Instruction or M.Ed.
 Administrative Leadership.
 Most Master of Education degree programs take at least 30 credit hours to earn.
-Though the curriculum for an M.Ed. degree will vary according to the specialty area you choose, the topics covered in M.Ed. programs typically concentrate on the theoretical aspects of education.
+Though the curriculum will vary by specialty area, the topics covered in typically concentrate on the theoretical aspects of education.
 These theoretical studies often include the areas of education research, education policy and reform, and educational leadership.

 Master of Science in Education (M.S.Ed.) and Master of Arts in Education (M.A.Ed.)